aytona/UE_PacManGBC/README.md

 1. Launch project through Unreal Engine or double click 'PacManGBC.uproject'.

 ## Contributions
 This project is mostly for school so I don't expect anyone to contribute anything to this.
-But I will still look at any contributions (bit or small) to the project through Pull Requests.
+But I will still look at any contributions (big or small) to the project through Pull Requests.

 There is no coding standards as long as its readable or commented (preferably both).